 Servant of God: The Story of Chaplain Emil J. Kapaun

 Across fierce fighting with communist Chinese and North Korean forces at Unsan, Korea, from November 1-2, 1950, Chaplain Emil Joseph Kapaun faithfully and fearlessly stood by his comrades.
-As the enemy bore down on and encircled Kapaun’s outnumbered unit, the 3rd Battalion of the 8th Cavalry Regiment, he repeatedly exposed himself to heavy enemy fire, racing across friendly foxholes to lift the spirits of and provide aid to the soldiers desperately fighting for their lives.
+As the enemy bore down on and encircled Kapaun’s outnumbered unit, the U.S. Army's 3rd Battalion of the 8th Cavalry Regiment, he repeatedly exposed himself to heavy enemy fire, racing across friendly foxholes to lift the spirits of and provide aid to the soldiers desperately fighting for their lives.
 Communist bullets did not stop him from risking his life to recover wounded men and dragging them to safety.
 If Kapaun was unable to drag an injured comrade to shelter, he improvised by digging shallow trenches to shield them from enemy gunfire.
 When orders came down that all able-bodied American troops were to retreat, Kapaun refused to abandon the wounded and the fallen.
 Although his decision to remain behind to care for the wounded meant he was certain to be captured, Kapaun did not waver in his duty to his comrades at Unsan and throughout the painful road that would soon follow.

 Born in 1916 and raised on a farm in Pilsen, Kansas, Kapaun was ordained a Catholic priest in 1940 and joined the Army Chaplain Corps during World War II.
 He saw service in India and Burma before returning to the United States.
 Kapaun went on to rejoin the Army before the outbreak of the Korean War, which was ignited when the communist leader of North Korea, Kim Il Sung, sent his Soviet-equipped army across the 38th Parallel in an invasion of South Korea on June 25, 1950.